 The Lp(a) test is not commonly used when evaluating cholesterol levels.
-Your doctor may order this test if the results of other blood tests reveal an increased risk for heart disease.
-Additionally, your doctor may order this test if you:
+However, your doctor may order this test if the results of other blood tests reveal an increased risk of heart disease.
+Your doctor may also order this test if you:

 The Lp(a) test is performed on blood taken from a standard blood draw.
 Typically, a nurse or doctor will draw a small blood sample from your arm in a clinical setting.
-The blood will be collected in a tube and will be sent to a lab for analysis.
-The lab reports will be sent to your doctor who will be able to provide you with more information about the results and what they mean.
+The blood will be collected in a tube and sent to a lab for analysis.
+The lab reports will be sent to your doctor, who can give you more information about the results and what they mean.

-- difficulty obtaining a sample, resulting in multiple needle sticks
+- difficulty getting a sample, resulting in multiple needle sticks

 - excessive bleeding at the needle site